 - The wearer has undergone major dental work.

 Once the quantitative fit test is completed, the wearer is issued with a pass certificate report.
-The report of a successful pass will be emailed to both the wearer and the company.
+The report of a successful pass will be emailed to both the mask wearer and the wearer’s company.

-Jaybro can provide in-house and onsite respirator fit testing in NSW and QLD.
+Jaybro can provide either in-house or on-site respirator fit testing in Sydney.
 Book an appointment above or call 1300 885 364 for more information.